Introduction to Algorithm Analysis

 • systeminfo: use packages like psutil to collect relevant information about the execution environment, suitable for characterizing and comparing local and cloud-based systems

-• benchmarkinfo: use packages like timeit to run simple micro-benchmarks involving basic operations so as to characterize baseline system performance
+• benchmarkinfo: use packages like timeit to run simple micro-benchmarks involving basic operations so as to characterize and compare baseline system performance

 Detecting CPU details